papadogiorgis/resume_chatbot/README.md

 6. "Have you done any volunteering?"
 7. "Which high school did you graduate from?"
 8. "What languages do you speak?"
-9. "What are your soft skills?"
+9. "What are your personal attributes?"
 10. "What football team do you support?"

 ## License & Usage Notice